rikroe/home-assistant.io/source/_integrations/bmw_connected_drive.markdown

 ## Services

 The `bmw_connected_drive` integration offers several services.
-In case you need to provide the vehicle identification number (VIN) as a parameter, you can see the VIN in the attributes of the device tracker for the vehicle.
+In case you need to provide the vehicle identification number (VIN) as a parameter, you can see the VIN in the `Firmware` field of the device info page.
 The VIN is a 17 digit alphanumeric string, e.g., `WBANXXXXXX1234567`.

 Using these services will impact the state of your vehicle.
 So use these services with care!